 Immersed in Celtic music, dance, and culture for the better part of her life, Cayley's fiddle playing embodies the energy of that tradition and brings a whole different kind of stompin' sound to Polecat's bluegrass/americana feel.
 She leads a few traditionals and writes her own reels that get people up out of their seats.
 Her complex lines in harmony with Jeremy's guitar are some of Polecat's most exciting musical moments.
-Cayley also plays fiddle with Giants' Causeway and the Bellingham Ceili Club, and runs the Bellingham Folk School and the Bellingham Folk Festival
+Cayley also plays fiddle with Giants' Causeway.
+She and Aaron produce the Bellingham Folk Festival and the Bellingham Irish Festival.

 Jeremy's articulate yet soulful, fast as lightning but smart guitar playing adds an undeniable spark to the band.
 Growing up in Georgia surrounded by some of the best roots players in the country really shows, but his style is his own.
 He melds rock rhythms, bluesy bends, and bluegrass lines with ease.
 Jeremy's song-writing and arranging is featured on several tunes, and his vocal harmonies add another layer to the Polecat sound.
 Jeremy also plays his electric guitars in Petty or Not (tribute to Tom Petty & more).